 Overview

 The Overview hyperlink returns you to the start screen.
-Selecting Catalog Change Management/Project allows you to see a list of all Projects and their status, Tasks, Available Tasks and shortcuts to options in the Catalog Designer menu.
+Selecting Project and Request allows you to see a list of all Projects and their status.
+Tasks and Available Tasks can be viewed by setting menu value in upper right corner of screen (see screenshot below).
 The Projects list will include those owned by the user, as well as those that don’t have any owner assigned.